daniel13112001/Twatch/README.md

 1. Download the Twatch folder from the github repo.
 2. Navigate to /Twatch-VandyHacks-IX/Twatch/index.html
 3. Copy the full path of index.html and paste it in your browser.
-You should be able to see a glmpse into Twatch's goal.
+You should be able to see a glimpse into how Twatch is intended to operate.

 Right now, Twatch runs on mostly HTML, CSS (Bootstrap) and a little Javascript.
 This will be updated as more frameworks become incorporated.